When we get back to the Waldorf, Jack grabs my hand.

 “Everyone’s got an angle.
 We don’t care what you write, just that it’s true, not lies.”

 “You got a lot to learn kid.”

 Andy shoos him away.
-Marty comes and asks us if we’ll do a final shoot, all of us parading down 5th Avenue in our Easter bonnets.
+Marty comes over and asks us if we will do a final shoot, all of us parading down 5th Avenue in our Easter bonnets.

 “That’s Irving Berlin,” Jack exclaims.
 “We’ll do ‘Easter Parade.’
 Com’n, we’re losing the light.”

-I sit a bit longer with Andy.
-“He’s got the Broadway gene, doesn’t he?” he asks.
+I sit a bit longer.
+“He’s got the Broadway gene, doesn’t he?”
+Andy asks.